 The CCSDS procedures manual [1] states that for a Recommendation to become a Blue Book, the standard must be tested in an operational manner.
 The following requirements for an implementation exercise were excerpted from reference [1]:

-“At least two independent and interoperable prototypes or implementations must have been developed and demonstrated in an operationally relevant environment, either real or simulated, unless a waiver of the interoperability testing requirement has been approved:”
+“At least two independent and interoperable prototypes or implementations must have been developed and demonstrated in an operationally relevant environment, either real or simulated, unless a waiver of the interoperability testing requirement has been approved”.

-This document will outline the Navigation Working Group’s approach to meeting this requirement for the TDM, along with the results of applying said approach.
+This document will outline the Navigation Working Group’s approach to meeting this requirement for the Tracking Data Message (TDM) Version 2, along with the results of applying said approach.

 SUMMARY CONCLUSION